tstillwell/appengine_multiblog/README.md

 > are added to the name to make it unique
 > but the page will tell you if this is the case.

+Once the project has been created you need to tell the gcloud tool which project to use for deployment.
+To do this run `gcloud init` and the tool will walk you through selecting the newly created project.

 The second step involves uploading the code to the project so the app can start handling requests.